Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Introduction

 \section{Introduction}

 Agent-based models (ABMs) are increasingly valuable tools for understanding complex systems, particularly in public health contexts where simulating interactions among individuals can reveal important epidemiological dynamics.
 However, calibrating ABMs—identifying parameter values that produce realistic model outputs—is typically computationally intensive, posing a significant challenge for timely public health responses.
 This paper introduces a machine learning (ML) algorithm designed to address these calibration challenges effectively.
 By leveraging training data generated directly from the ABM and performing supervised learning with it, our approach not only improves calibration accuracy but also significantly reduces the computational burden.
+In outbreak and forecasting settings, where decisions must be updated rapidly as new data arrive, the computational burden of traditional calibration methods can severely limit the practical use of agent-based models.

-Although various methods integrate ML with ABMs \autocite{Angione2022-surrogate} \autocite{lamperti2017agentbasedmodelcalibrationusing}, most, if not all, are utilized to create mappings from observed parameters to realized data—often referred to as surrogate models.
+Although various methods integrate ML with ABMs \autocite{Angione2022-surrogate} \autocite{lamperti2017agentbasedmodelcalibrationusing}, most, if not all, are utilized to create mappings from observed parameters to realized data, often referred to as surrogate models.
 In contrast, our method generates the inverse mapping: from observed data back to the parameters.
+From an epidemiological perspective, this inverse mapping enables rapid recovery of dynamically equivalent parameter sets that reproduce observed incidence trajectories, which is often sufficient for forecasting and scenario analysis.

 To demonstrate the effectiveness of our method, we use a susceptible-infectious-recovered (SIR) ABM as an illustrative example.
-The proposed ML-based calibration method is compared with Approximate Bayesian Computation (ABC), a widely adopted yet computationally demanding calibration technique.
-The core of the method relies on a supervised learning implementation of the Bidirectional Long Short-Term Memory (BiLSTM) neural network with an epidemiological soft constraint.
-Using our proposed method, we present a comprehensive simulation study comparing both accuracy and efficiency between these methods.
+The proposed method, which we term DeepIMC (Deep Inverse Mapping Calibration), is compared with Approximate Bayesian Computation (ABC), a widely adopted yet computationally demanding calibration technique.
+The core of the method relies on a supervised learning implementation of the Bidirectional Long Short-Term Memory (BiLSTM) neural network with a mechanistic epidemiological soft constraint.
+Using DeepIMC, we present a comprehensive simulation study comparing both accuracy and efficiency between these methods.